Body Void: History

-Origins, I & II, and Ruins (2014–2018)
+Origins, I and II, and Ruins (2014–2018)

 Body Void formed in 2014 in San Francisco under the name Devoid, with an original lineup of Willow Ryan (vocals, guitar), their (Note: Willow Ryan uses they/them pronouns.) brother Parker Ryan (bass), and Eddie Holgerson (drums).
 Prior to forming the band, the three had not played music regularly in several years.

 In their first two years, the band released a single, "Patriarch Scum", and a pair of demos, which they then compiled as the 2015 EP I & II, issued by Transylanian Tapes.
 This garnered the attention of CVLT Nation, who included them in a list of "doom bands you should hear today" and praised the compilation as "completely untampered" and "an album to be revered".

-Ahead of their debut album Ruins, recorded and mixed by Brainoil's Greg Wilkinson and released June 16, 2016 via Transylvanian Tapes, the group rebranded to Body Void, after a song on their second demo, in order to have a more unique name.
+Ahead of their debut album Ruins, recorded and mixed by Brainoil's Greg Wilkinson and released June 16, 2016 via Transylvanian Tapes, the group rebranded to Body Void, after a song on their second demo, to have a more unique name.
 Ruins was included on CVLT Nation's top-ten list of the year's best sludge releases, while Kim Kelly, writing for Vice, praised the album as "perfectly horrible music, with an emphasis on 'perfectly.'"
 The following March, they appeared on CVLT Nation's Doom Nation Vol. VII compilation album, alongside Monarch!, Graves at Sea, and Electric Wizard.
 In December, KQED's The Bay Bridged included their song "Swans" on a mixtape of emerging Bay Area metal bands.